Thursday, June 24, 2021

 Flood Lights

 Flood lights are champs at illuminating large areas with a high level of brightness and a large range of coverage.
-They are generally attached to the house and can easily be turned on and off with a switch.
+People generally attach them to the house and can easily turn them on and off with a switch.

 Spotlights